ferraobox/MochaAppiumTemplate/README.md

-# QA Automation framework for ONE
+# QA Automation Builderplate for Native APP (iOs - Android)

 This project was think for QAs with less technical Knowledge, for someone can add test and anyone of the team can download the repository and run the tests in anywhere.